Hossein-1991/Bayesian-physcis/README.md

 # Bayesian-methods-for-the-physical-science
 Description
 -----------
-Bayesian methods for the physical science is the title of a precious book which is full of bayesian examples in physics (with emphasis on astronomy).
+Bayesian methods for the physical science (by Stefano Andreon and Brian Weaver) is the title of a precious book which is full of bayesian examples in physics (with emphasis on astronomy).
 Originally this book is written in R (or more accurate, JAGS package).
 Since this realm of statistics is important for astronomy and cosmology, I've decided to convert some codes in this book to its python version.

 Folders:
 ----------